Author: Andero Kalju

 4

-• Study Estonian in Tartu, the best place in the world to study Estonian.
+• Tartu is the best place in the world to learn Estonian.

-• The programme provides excellent opportunities for studying other Finno-Ugric languages like Finnish, Hungarian, Komi, etc.
+• The programme provides excellent opportunities for studying other Finno-Ugric languages like Finnish, Hungarian, Komi, etc., under the guidance of native speakers.

-• The programme emphasises the development of digital skills and offers computational linguistics and programming modules.
+• The programme emphasises the development of digital and analytical skills, offering computational linguistics and digital humanities courses.

-• After graduation, you can work in language teaching, translation, diplomacy, tourism, enterprise, international cooperation in multilingual environments or continue your academic career at the doctoral level.
+• After graduation, you can work in language teaching, translation, diplomacy, enterprise, and international cooperation in multilingual environments or continue your academic career at the doctoral level.

 Why study Estonian and Finno-Ugric languages at the University of Tartu?

-• International collaboration in research and teaching: Estonian and Finno-Ugric linguists are embedded in global collaboration networks, giving access to leading research in the field and various opportunities for supplementary courses.
-For instance, students can take advantage of our many Erasmus partnerships for study abroad, and an established network of Finno-Ugric institutes organises yearly winter schools.
+• International collaboration in research and teaching: Estonian and Finno-Ugric linguists are involved in global collaboration networks that provide access to leading research in the field and various opportunities for supplementary courses (see the networks here).
+Students can take advantage of our many Erasmus partnerships for studying abroad.
+In 2025, it will be our privilege to host the biggest international Finno-Ugric conference Congressus Internationalis Fenno-Ugristarum (read more about the event here).

-• Finno-Ugric Languages.
-In addition to a foundation in Linguistics, this specialisation gives an overview of the history and comparison of Finno-Ugric languages and cultures.
-Students have the opportunity to learn three or more Finno-Ugric languages.
+• Finno-Ugric Languages – gives an overview of the history and a comparison of Finno-Ugric languages and cultures.
+Students have the opportunity to study three or more Finno-Ugric languages.
+There are courses in Finnish, Hungarian, Komi, Livonian, Erzya, Saami varieties, Kamas, and others.

 Curriculum version: